cheddara/capstone_final/README.md

 Example outputs:

-- Screening by income level
+- Target distribution of developmental screening
-- Screening by race/ethnicity
+- Screening disparities by income, race/ethnicity, and preventive care access
-- Preventive care access effects
+- Correlation heatmap of predictors
-- Confusion matrices for models
+- Confusion matrices for all models
-- Model comparison by ROC-AUC
+- Model comparison using ROC-AUC

 (See `/images` folder)